 Street Roots is hosting “Moments of Hope,” with the help of vendor Jennifer Bradford, bringing the community together to do one fun thing every week from August through October 2022.
 “There’s a lot of anger and challenges our entire community is facing,” explains Cody.
 “We want to gather, connect, and be together.”
 Their first moment of Hope will be a scavenger hunt in Old Town, looking for 100 beautiful things about the area.

 Beneficial State Bank is proud to bank nonprofits like Street Roots.
 “Our team knows and trusts the bankers at our local branch,” says Cody.
 Speaking about Beneficial State Bank’s Vice President Client Treasure Manager, Mary Edmeades, Cody says, “Mary is a kind, generous, top-tier board member.
 She’s an advocate for our people and for our work.”

 Street Roots is fundraising for its building renovations.
-You can help them break ground in October by:
+You can help them by: